 Risks assigned a "1 - High" priority will receive the most attention in risk planning.
-They will be reviewed at least monthly and whenever the IPT believes there is a need to review the risk due to a change in the environment.
+They will be reviewed at least monthly, and whenever the IPT believes there is a need to review the risk, as tracked in the Next Review Date field.
 They will have a detailed risk plan developed and maintained in a separate document outside of the Risk Register (a document reference is stored in the Risk Register).

-Risks assigned a "2 - Medium" priority will receive moderate attention in risk planning.
-They will be reviewed at least quarterly, and whenever the IPT believes there is a need to review the risk due to a change in the environment.
+Risks assigned a "2- Medium" priority will receive moderate attention in risk planning.
+They will be reviewed at least quarterly, and whenever the IPT believes there is a need to review the risk, as tracked in the Next Review Date field.
 They will have modest risk plans which will be captured in the narrative fields of the Risk Register.

 Risks assigned a "3- Low" priority will receive the least attention in risk planning.
-They will be reviewed annually, and whenever the IPT believes there is a need to review the risk due to a change in the environment.
+They will be reviewed annually, and whenever the IPT believes there is a need to review the risk, as tracked in the Next Review Date field.
 They will have minimal risk plans, often just noting that the risk is accepted, which will be captured in the narrative fields of the Risk Register.

-LQCD-ext Project Office reviews the Risk Register at least before completing each DOE Quarterly Report.
+LQCD-ext Project Office reviews the Risk Register monthly for entries that may be affected by changes in the environment or which have an upcoming Next Review Date to prepare the IPT for a risk item review.
 The LQCD-ext IPT will also take advantage of the annual DOE Progress Review to review the long-term risk management plans with the reviewers.
 The LQCD-ext Risk Management Plan is updated annually.